Drutol/AoLibs/AoLibs/docs/android-recycler-adapters.md

     where TSpecializedHolder : THolder
 ```

 Instead of getting `TItemBase` and `THolder` passed to our `DataTemplate` we will be getting solid instances of `InviteFriendItemViewModel` and `FriendViewHolder`.
-If you wish to do the casting manuall you can use `ItemEntry`.
+If you wish to do the casting manually you can use `ItemEntry`.

-> Don't use `HolderFactory` and `DataTemplate` properties in `SpecializedItemEntry` and use `SpecializedHolderFactory` and `SpecializedDataTemplate` properties.
+> Don't use `HolderFactory` and `DataTemplate` properties in `SpecializedItemEntry` and use `SpecializedHolderFactory` and `SpecializedDataTemplate` properties instead.
 Exception will be thrown otherwise.

 ```cs
 {